MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Monitor GitHub Copilot's response and provide assistance in the Chat view.

-    GitHub Copilot will analyze the spec.md and plan.md files and generate tasks in the tasks.md file.
+    GitHub Copilot analyzes the spec.md and plan.md files and generate tasks in the tasks.md file.

     It can take 3-4 minutes for GitHub Copilot to generate the tasks.md file.
 Provide permission and assistance when required.